 Registration will open soon for the 2015 Conversation!

 Make sure you're on our mailing list for updates regarding the next meeting!

 Our annual regional conference, Conversations About Teaching Biology, held in the spring, provides an opportunity for faculty (and interested others) to discuss the thrills, challenges, pitfalls, and day-to-day work with our diverse students.
 Past conferences have focused on curriculum development, lab activities, and trends in pedagogy.
-We hope to see you at our next conference in May at Springfield Technical Community College.
+We hope to see you at our next conference in May at Nashua Community College.

 Who we are:In 2003 a group of community college faculty members started meeting at Karl's Restaurant in Framingham to talk about ways to increase communication among college biology faculty across Massachusetts.
 The group included faculty from Massasoit Community College (Deborah Cato, LeeAnn Griggs, Greg Hyde, Paul King and Linda Kollett), Middlesex Community College (Jessie Klein), and Mount Wachusett Community College (Chris Kisiel).
 We agreed that what faculty members like and benefit from most is having time to talk with each other.
 And Conversations About Teaching Biology was born.
 Chris Kisiel organized the first Conversation at the Mount in the spring of 2004 to great success, and we haven’t stopped talking since.